csswizardry/csswizardry.github.com/_posts/2017-05-10-writing-tidy-code.md

 talking about whitespace sensitive languages (like Sass or Python or Haskell), but about manipulation within a text editor or regular expression.

-In my text editor, Vim, whitespace is actually meaningful—I can use empty lines to navigate, delete, move, or otherwise manipulate code.
+In my text editor, Vim, whitespace is actually meaningful — I can use empty lines to navigate, delete, move, or otherwise manipulate code.
 In Vim, hitting `{` will jump my cursor to the previous empty line, and `}` will jump me to the next.
 This means that I can jump around blocks of code just by using these keys.